Pancreatic Cancer

 • Gemcitabine.

-• Common side effects of chemotherapy includes deterioration of bone marrow function, hair loss, numbness in limbs and fingers, tiredness, diarrhoea, nausea and vomiting.
+• Common side effects of chemotherapy include deterioration of bone marrow function, hair loss, numbness in limbs and fingers, tiredness, diarrhoea, nausea and vomiting.

 Targeted therapy